-The previous proposal is restricted in the sense that it only allows, in the target language, expressions expressible in the source language, while there are equivalent non-syntactically comparable languages.
-This is the case of the description logic languages $\mathcal{ALC}$ and $\mathcal{ALUE}$ which are known to be equivalent while none has all the constructors of the other.
+The former proposal is restricted in the sense that it only allows, target languages that contain the source language, though there could be equivalent non-syntactically comparable languages.
+This applies to the description logic languages ALC and ALUE which are known to be equivalent while none has all the constructors of the other.
 This can be described as the equality of the Tarskian style interpretation for all the expressions of the language.